Predictive Analytics World for Business Las Vegas 2018

 Tashi Erdmann is speaker of the following session:

-An engineer by education and a geek by heart, Carmen Fontana has dabbled in all aspects of tech operations over the years including software development, project management, client services, talent acquisition and even *gasp* sales.
+An engineer by education and a numbers nerd by heart, over the years Carmen has dabbled in all aspects of tech consulting including analytics, project management, client services, talent acquisition and sales.
 Her zen is when innovation meets data-driven decision making.
-Carmen is currently the Talent Acquisition Lead at Centric Consulting.
-Also: Cancer Survivor, Moon Shot Believer, Cat Lover, and Donut Mile Champion.
+She currently leads Centric Consulting’s Cloud and Artificial Intelligence practices.
+Also: Cancer Survivor, Moon Shot Believer, and Donut Mile Champion.

 Carmen Fontana is speaker of the following session:

 Bill Franks is Chief Analytics Officer for The International Institute For Analytics (IIA), where he provides perspective on trends in the analytics & big data space and helps clients understand how IIA can support their efforts to improve analytics performance.
 Franks is also the author of the books Taming The Big Data Tidal Wave and The Analytics Revolution.
 He is a sought after speaker and frequent blogger who has been ranked a top 10 global big data influencer.
 His work, including several years as Chief Analytics Officer for Teradata (NYSE:TDC), has spanned clients in a variety of industries for companies ranging in size from Fortune 100 companies to small non-profit organizations.
 You can learn more at http://www.bill-franks.com.

 Bill Franks is speaker of the following session:

 Rebecca J. Guess, MS, BS, brings fifteen years of data analytics experience to her role as Quality Analyst, Team Lead for the Baptist Health Medical Group.
 As an analyst, she has oversight of the quality metrics and compensation for quality incentives, managing multiple internal consulting projects, and creating and maintaining patient experience data and reports for senior leadership.